 Some NFL ticket prices might be as low as $30 to $40, but the total cost of attending a game can be much higher.
-In fact, a recent GOBankingRates.com study found that the average total cost — including stadium food and parking — for two people to attend a home game is nearly $200.
-Of course, those costs are much higher if you attend NFL games at certain stadiums, such as the San Francisco 49ers’ Levi’s Stadium and the Dallas Cowboys’ AT&T Stadium.
+In fact, a recent GOBankingRates.com study found that the average total cost — including stadium food and parking — for two people to attend a home game averages to about $476.20.
+Of course, those costs are much higher if you attend NFL games at certain stadiums.

 For the typical family, the only way to attend an NFL game without breaking the budget is by taking small steps to save money along the way.
 From tips on how to find cheap NFL tickets to secrets to scoring NFL jerseys for less, click through to find out how you can stay in budget this football season.